Ryanair Cabin Toiletries Rules Explained

 - Apr 28

-That moment when you are packing for a Ryanair flight and suddenly wonder whether your shampoo is too big, your deodorant counts as a liquid, or if your toiletries bag will cause delays at security, is exactly why understanding Ryanair cabin toiletries rules matters.
+That moment when you are packing for a Ryanair flight and suddenly wonder whether your shampoo is too big, your toothpaste counts as a liquid, or your deodorant will cause problems at airport security, is exactly why understanding Ryanair cabin toiletries rules matters.

 For UK travellers flying with hand luggage only, getting this right saves time, avoids stress at airport security and helps you make the most of limited cabin bag space.

 The challenge is that many people assume airline rules and airport security rules are the same thing.
 They overlap, but they are not identical.
-Ryanair controls your cabin baggage allowance, while airport security controls what liquids and toiletries you can carry through screening.
+Ryanair controls your cabin baggage allowance, while airport security controls what liquids and toiletries you can carry through screening - and as of 2026, those security rules are no longer the same at every UK airport.

 If you know both sets of rules before you travel, the whole journey becomes much easier.